MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ## 🎯 Project Goal

-This project simulates the analytical workflow I currently perform in my professional role in retail clothes sales and inventory analysis.
+This project show the analytical workflow I use in my current role in retail clothing sales and inventory analysis.
-The repository presents a simplified version of Excel based reporting structures used to analyze weekly sales performance and product inventory.
-The dataset included in this project was generated with AI support and manually adjusted to resemble real business data while remaining fully simulated for portfolio purposes.
+It presents a simplified version of Excel based reporting used to analyze weekly sales performance and inventory.
+The dataset was generated with AI support and manually adjusted to resemble real business data, while remaining fully simulated for portfolio purposes.

 ## 📥 Data Collection